 55. And the Passover of the Jews was near, and many went up out of the country to Jerusalem before the Passover to purify themselves.

 56. They kept looking for Jesus, and were saying to one another as they stood in the temple, “What do you think?
 That he won’t come to the feast at all?”

 57. Now, both the chief priests and the Pharisees had given a commandment that if anyone knew where he was, he should report it so that they could arrest him.

 ¶1.
 Then, six days before the Passover, Jesus went to Bethany, where Lazarus was, who had died, whom he raised from the dead.

 2. So they made a supper there for him; Martha was serving, and Lazarus was one of those who reclined at the table with him.

 4. Then, one of his disciples, Judas, the son of Simon Iscariot, who was to betray him, said,

 5.“Why was this perfume not sold for three hundred denarii and given to the poor‽”

-7. But Jesus said, “Leave her alone.
-She has kept it for the time of my burial.
+7. But Jesus said, “Leave her alone!
+She has kept this for the time of my burial.

 8.The poor, you always have with you, but me, you do not always have.”

 ¶9.
-Then a large crowd of the Jews found out that he was there, and they came, not just because of Jesus, but also to see Lazarus, whom he raised from the dead.
+Then a large crowd of the Jews found out that he was there, and they came, not just because of Jesus, but also to see Lazarus, whom he had raised from the dead.

 10. But the chief priests resolved that they should kill Lazarus also,

 ¶12.
 The next day, when a great multitude who had come to the feast heard that Jesus was coming into Jerusalem,